Quick Summary

 While the story of Padmavati is popular in folklore, historical evidence doesn’t support its accuracy.
 Alauddin Khilji’s death remains shrouded in some mystery, though poisoning is a possibility.

 Alauddin Khalji emerged as a pivotal figure within the Khilji dynasty, ascending to the throne as the Sultan of Delhi by eliminating his father-in-law and predecessor, Jalaluddin Khalji.
 During his reign, he successfully repelled Mongol invasions on various fronts.
-Additionally, he undertook military campaigns aimed at subduing and annexing territories held by Hindu kingdoms, such as Ranthambore, Gujarat, Malwa, Chittor, and Jalore, thereby consolidating power and wealth.
-Alauddin eventually succumbed to illness, and his tomb resides within a madrasa, an Islamic educational institution, situated in Qutb Minar, Mehrauli, Delhi, India.
+Additionally, he undertook military campaigns aimed at subduing and annexing territories held by Hindu kingdoms, such as Ranthambore, Gujarat, Malwa, Chittor, and Jalore, consolidating power and wealth.
+Alauddin eventually succumbed to illness, and his tomb resides within a madrasa, an Islamic educational institution situated in Qutb Minar, Mehrauli, Delhi, India.

+Ans.
 Khilji, however, found it difficult to keep his dominion under control after Padmavati passed away because of internal uprisings and outside dangers.
 Allaudin was poisoned with wine by Malik Kafoor, who was plotting a trick to kill him for a long time and steal the throne of Delhi.

 Chegg India does not ask for money to offer any opportunity with the company.
 We request you to be vigilant before sharing your personal and financial information with any third party.
 Beware of fraudulent activities claiming affiliation with our company and promising monetary rewards or benefits.
 Chegg India shall not be responsible for any losses resulting from such activities.